 Fundamental relationship between good conformation and ability of the horse to remain sound and useful.
-Includes basic skeletal structure, common blemishes and unsoundness, breed standards, and performance events for the American Quarter Horse, Arabian, Thoroughbred, Morgan, American Saddlebred, and National Show Horse.
-Prerequisites: EQS 105 and EQS 120, or department approval.
+Includes basic skeletal structure, common blemishes and evidence of unsoundness.
+Breed conformation standards and performance events for the more common breeds.
+Prerequisites: EQS105 and EQS120, or permission of Department or Division.